landfillbaby/png2webp/README.md

 I don't care about lossy WebP stuff, so I wrote a program that doesn't encode it at all, and uses maximum compression by default.

-As stated above this makes very tiny static execuables when globally optimized, for platforms like Windows that don't provide `libwebp` or `libpng`.
+As stated above this makes very tiny static executables when globally optimized, for platforms like Windows that don't provide `libwebp` or `libpng`.